miyako/4d-plugin-purge/README.md

 ---
 In earlier version of OS X, it was enough to call[purge] (https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/purge.8.html) via LAUNCH EXTERNAL PROCESS.

-**Note**: "purge" is not installed by default, you have to install X code and/or Developer Tools](http://qiita.com/3yatsu/items/47470091277d46f3fde2.
+**Note**: "purge" is not installed by default, you have to install X code and/or [Developer Tools](https://developer.apple.com/downloads/index.action).

 ```
 xcode-select --install